danielwilms/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types.md

 - Camera.URI:
   type: sensor
   datatype: string
-  description: URI for retrieving the video stream, with information on how to access the stream (e.g. protocol)
+  description: URI for retrieving the video stream, with information on how to access the stream (e.g. protocol,  data format, encoding, etc.)

 ```